LandSandBoat/lsb-wiki/Frequently-Asked-Questions.md

 These are the predecessor projects that LandSandBoat is derived from, which are archived and no longer maintained or supported.

-## Why is the airship in Sauromugue Champaign skidding along the ground like a land speeder?
+## Why did the airship in Sauromugue Champaign used to skid along the ground like a land speeder?

+It's the project namesake.
 It's a feature, not a bug. 👀

+You can re-enable this using the [lsb_mascot.sql](https://github.com/LandSandBoat/server/blob/base/modules/custom/sql/lsb_mascot.sql) module.